mikeslattery/dotfiles/README.md

 ### To make your own

-To make your own new empty dotfiles project, based on this script:
+To make your own new empty dotfiles project, based on this script.

-  1. Read the requirements section.
+  1. Match the requirements section.
-  2. Create a github dotfiles repo, with an initial commit.
+  2. Create an empty github dotfiles repo.
-  3. Run: `export DOTFILES_NAME=<github-username>/<project>`
+  3. Run: `export DOTFILES_NAME=<github-username>/dotfiles`
-  4. Run the install command from top of this readme.
+  4. Run the install command from the top of this readme.

 ### Environmental override variables